soerenmetje/singularity-kubernetes/Readme.md

 /bin/bash ./setup.sh
 ```

-> So far tried on Ubuntu 22.04, Rocky Linux 9, and Scientific Linux 7.9
+> So far tried on Ubuntu 22.04

 ## Debug